pForest: In-Network Inference with Random Forests: ASAP Inference in the data plane

-In this section, we describe the data plane component of \system.
+\startsquarepar We now describe \system's data plane component, the runtime aspect of ASAP inference.
 Its code is partially automatically generated by the compiler (\cf \xref{sec:compilation_to_p4}).
-After an overview over the entire pipeline that a packet passes in a \system device, we explain how \system extracts the features in the data plane and how it manages memory for them.
+After an overview over the entire pipeline that a packet passes in a \system device, we give special attention to how \system extracts the features in the data plane, how it manages memory for them, and how it performs certainty-based labeling. \stopsquarepar